-- 12.1.1 In each Faculty, there shall be constituted a Board for Research degrees chaired by the Dean of the Faculty or his/her nominee (who will normally be the Associate Dean for Research). - 12.1.2 The membership of each Board shall be drawn from the academic staff of the Faculty together with relevant academic staff of other Faculties who have been involved in cross-disciplinary research projects.
+12.1 Establishment of Faculty Awards Boards for Research Degrees together with relevant academic staff of other Faculties who have been involved in cross-disciplinary research projects.
 Supervisors of candidates who have been examined, and Internal Examiners of same, must attend.
 In exceptional cases, where a supervisor or Internal Examiner cannot attend, a suitable nominee who has been briefed on the examination must attend.